-The bridge underwent a transformation in 1974 from steam-powered to an electro-hydraulic system installed.
+The bridge underwent a transformation in 1974 from steam-powered to having an electro-hydraulic system installed.

-To see the bridge in all its glory, take the Tower Bridge Experience, where you can see the old steamed engines inside the bases of towers and walk along the walkways to get a spectacular of London from above.
+To see the bridge in all its glory, take the Tower Bridge Experience, where you can see the old steam engines inside the bases of towers and walk along the walkways to get a spectacular view of London from above.

 Tower Bridge is one of the many top London attractions you can get free entry to using your London Pass.